 I’ve been thinking lately about the best way for artists, writers, and other content producers to share their content with the world.
 Should you primarily use Instagram for photos, and YouTube for videos?
 Should you always cross-post to Facebook and Twitter?
 What hashtags should you use?
-What kinds of updates work well, what precautions should you take, and what sorts of obnoxious updates should you avoid?
+What sorts of obnoxious updates should you avoid?

 Naturally the subject of blogging comes to mind.
 Maybe you should start a blog as your main platform, and then push updates out to other social media channels?
 Which then leads to the next question: Are you ready to commit to setting up and maintaining a blog?

 Aspiring authors such as myself have been asking themselves the same question ever since social media took off.
 Facebook, Twitter, LinkedIn, and Instagram are not just seen as viable marketing engines, but as technological forces which have created a new expectation among readers who, presumably, want to know more about the authors whose books they buy.

 There are different opinions about how necessary a blog and a social media platform is for authors, with the general consensus being that a blog is more or less essential for non-fiction writers, whereas it’s optional for fiction writers.
 Just this past February, for example, the literary agent Rachelle Gardner asked, “Should All Authors Blog?”
 Answer: Not necessarily.
 She then gives some criteria to help you choose.

 For authors I think that’s a safe way to answer, and yet I differ from Gardner in one respect.
 Towards the end of her post, she writes that if you really don’t want to blog or have the time for it, you can always keep to shorter posts on Facebook and the like.